 Store in an airtight container at room temperature for up to 5 days.
 Reheat in the microwave for 8 seconds to get that soft texture back.

-Do NOT, I repeat, do not over mix the dough once you add the dry ingredients.
+Do not over mix the dough once you add the dry ingredients.
 The texture is so much better when you keep mixing to a minimum after adding the dry ingredients.
+Fold in the maraschino cherries and white chips for best results and to reduce over mixing.

 Maraschino Cherry Cookies